 Coca tea, also called mate de coca, is a herbal tea made using the raw leaves of the coca plant, which is native to South America.
 It is made either by submerging the coca leaf or dipping a tea bag in hot water.
 The tea is most commonly consumed in the Andes mountain range, particularly Argentina, Bolivia and Peru.
-It is greenish yellow in color and has a mild bitter flavor similar to green tea with a more organic sweetness.
+It is greenish-yellow in colour and has a mildly bitter flavour similar to green tea with a more organic sweetness.

 Coca tea is legal in Peru, Bolivia, Argentina and Ecuador.
 It is illegal in the United States unless it is decocainized, similar to decaffeination in coffee.
 Just like decaffeinated coffee does retain a minute quantity of caffeine, decocainized coca tea will still contain a minute quantity of organic coca alkaloids.